MCP server

 Other clients

-Any MCP client that can speak Streamable HTTP will work.
-Point it at https://www.inventra.sh/api/mcp and either complete the OAuth flow or attach the x-api-key header.
+Any MCP client that can speak Streamable HTTP and OAuth 2.1 will work.
+Point it at https://www.inventra.sh/api/mcp and complete the browser sign-in.

 Stdio fallback